AdaCore Security Policy

 IAM (Identity and Access Management)

 We maintain an access management system based on an RBAC (Role-based Access Control) approach.
 AdaCore security engineers validate all changes to our centralized access control database.
-We perform regular audits to ensure that users have only the minimum set of permissions to perform their work.
+We operate under PoLP (Principle of Least Privilege) and perform regular audits to ensure that users have only the minimum set of permissions to perform their work.
 Our RBAC system is connected to our HR database to reflect role changes automatically.
 People leaving AdaCore have their accounts immediately suspended.

-We carefully limit the number of administrators with wide elevated privileges and notify all administrators when changes requiring high-level access are performed (principle of least privilege).
+We carefully limit the number of administrators with access to elevated privileges and notify all administrators when changes requiring high-level access are performed.

 Secure Supply Chain

 Our build system ensures full traceability from source code repositories to the final product delivered to customers.
-This traceability information enables the generation of SBOMs (software bill of materials) for all of our products and allows us to scan regularly for CVEs associated with software components we depend on.
+This traceability information enables the generation of SBOMs (software bill of materials) for all of our products and allows us to regularly scan for CVEs associated with any software components we depend on.

 We employ anti-virus software to protect our software production pipeline.
 Each third-party package is first checked with VirusTotal internal submission.
 We scan all binaries pushed to our artifact store with Windows Defender and ClamAV.